JuliaLang/www.julialang.org/blog/2017/09/Hamiltonian-Indirect-Inference.md

 @def rss_pubdate = Date(2017, 9, 19)
-@def rss = """ GSoC 2017 Project: Hamiltonian Indirect Inference | This is a writeup of my project for the Google Summer of Code 2017.
+@def rss_description = """ GSoC 2017 Project: Hamiltonian Indirect Inference | This is a writeup of my project for the Google Summer of Code 2017.
 The... """
 @def published = "19 September 2017"
 @def title = "GSoC 2017 Project: Hamiltonian Indirect Inference"
 @def authors = "Dorisz Albrecht"